wonkatin/mastermind2.0/README.md

 * The player has ten attempts to determine the secret code.
 * Each guess attempt will be given feedback with one or more of the following responses:
     * The player has guessed __  correct number(s).
-    * The player has guessed __ correct number(s) and its correct position.
+    * The player has guessed __ correct number(s) in the correct position.
     * The player's guess was incorrect.
-* The feedback will not indicate which numbers it is referring to
+* The feedback will not directly indicate which numbers are correct.
-* For example, if the secret code is 4556 and the players guesses 4357 the feedback for that guess would be: "The player has guessed 2 correct numbers and their correct position.
+* For example, if the secret code is 4556 and the players guesses 4357 the feedback for that guess would be: "The player has guessed 2 correct numbers in the correct position.
 * One must use logical deduction to determine the secret code.
 * A player who guesses the secret code by their tenth attempt will win!
 ## Live Site